doFuture: An Overview on using Foreach to Parallelize via the Future Framework

 %dopar%

-The second alternative is based on the traditional
+The third alternative is based on the traditional

 foreach approach where one registers a foreach adapter